phillipsj/phillipsj/input/posts/an-easy-grafana-setup-using-azure-app-service-for-linux.md

 ## Bash and PowerShell: Mount the Storage Account to the App Service

 Again, this differs from the Terraform.
-This will mount the Blob storage to the App Service.
+This command will mount the Blob storage to the App Service.

 #### Bash